Pierre et Jérôme Coursodon - Saint-Joseph Silice rouge 2023

 Food and wine pairings

-Enjoy it with sautéed chanterelles, lamb skewers, or roast chicken...
+Serve with sautéed chanterelles, lamb skewers, or roast chicken...

 Bettane & Desseauve

-Rated estate (2024 guide) 3 stars (High-quality production, setting the standard in its sector)
+Rated estate (2024 guide): 3 stars (High-quality production, setting the standard in its sector)

 About the estate:

 Jérôme Coursodon heads one of the renowned estates in Mauves.
-The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) differ from those further north, around Sarras, even though all are produced on granite soils.
+The Saint-Joseph wines from this part of the appellation (Mauves-Tournon) differ from those further north, around Sarras, even though all are produced on granitic soils.
 The estate’s reds are often more fully developed than the whites.

 Decanter